 The Toyon Bay Program Office will contact you with your dorm assignments via email.
 Upon receiving your assignments, be sure that you have enough space for your students and chaperones.
-If you lack adequate space, please contact the Program Office by phone at (310) 510-1622 or by email at <a href="mailto:theckmarker-right: bloom by the bound of the bound
+If you lack adequate space, please contact the Program Office by phone at (310) 510-1622 or by email at tbschedule@cimi.org.